So what have you marked on your shipping calendar for this year?

 The 20 February annual protection and indemnity policy renewal is not an occasion shipowners will be looking forward to.

-Historically the date used to mark the start of the melting of Baltic ice.
+Historically, the date was used to mark the start of the melting of Baltic ice.
 These days it has become associated with the end of fractious negotiations between shipowners, their brokers and underwriters over general increases, deductibles and loss records.

 Next takeover tussle